-C. difficile Infection
+C. Difficile Infection

 Diarrhea is a frequent side effect of antibiotics, occurring 10–20% of the time.
-We presume it is a result of a change in the colonic bacteria and how they metabolize carbohydrates.
-Clostridium difficile infection (CDI) is due to a toxin producing bacteria that causes a more severe form of antibiotic diarrhea.
-The spectrum of disease ranges from mild diarrhea to severe colon inflammation that can even be fatal.
+It usually gets better when the antibiotics are stopped.
+Clostridium difficile infection (CDI) is due to a toxin-producing bacteria that causes a more severe form of antibiotic associated diarrhea.
+The disease ranges from mild diarrhea to severe colon inflammation that can even be fatal.
 CDI usually occurs when people have taken antibiotics that change the normal colon bacteria allowing the C. difficile bacteria to grow and produce its toxins.
 Since 2000, there has been a dramatic increase in the number and severity of cases of C. difficile infection (CDI) in the US, Canada and other countries.
 C. difficile is a gram positive bacterium.
 This bacterium is everywhere in the environment, and produces spores that are hard to get rid of.
 C difficile produces two main toxins - toxins A and B - that cause inflammation in the colon.

-First, it would be ideal to stop the antibiotic that incited the infection in the first place.
-This may not always be possible, however, as some infections like severe bone or heart infections need antibiotics for many weeks.
-If the symptoms are mild, metronidazole 500 mg three times a day for ten days is recommended.
-If one cannot tolerate metronidazole’s side effects, or is early in pregnancy when it is contraindicated, alternate treatment is vancomycin 125 mg four times a day for ten days.
+First, it would be ideal to stop the antibiotic that led to the infection in the first place.
+This may not always be possible, however, as some infections, like severe bone or heart infections, need long-term antibiotics.
+If the symptoms are mild, metronidazole 500 mg, three times a day for ten days is recommended.
+If one cannot tolerate metronidazole’s side effects, or early in pregnancy when it is not recommended, alternate treatment is vancomycin 125 mg, four times a day for ten days.
 If the patient does not get better after several days on metronidazole, a switch to vancomycin is recommended.
-Fidaxomicin is a new antibiotic that appears equivalent to vancomycin but is much more expensive.
+Fidaxomicin is a new antibiotic that appears equivalent to vancomycin, but is much more expensive.
 Antidiarrheal drugs should never be used for CDI, as slowing down an inflamed colon may result in a severe complication called toxic megacolon.

 Patients with severe disease may not have diarrhea if their colon is very inflamed.
 They are usually very sick, with fever, severe abdominal pain and tenderness.
-In such cases oral vancomycin is the best choice.
+In such cases, oral vancomycin is the best choice.
 Sometimes intravenous metronidazole is added as well.
 In some patients, CDI is so severe that antibiotics do not work.
 When this happens, surgery to remove the colon may be needed to save the person’s life.

 Author(s) and Publication Date(s)

 Christina M. Surawicz, MD, MACG, University of Washington School of Medicine, Seattle, WA – Published December 2012.
+Updated July 2016